rsysio/sapient/README.md

 # install-jenkins-plugin.sh

-this scrip will install any jenkins plugin with it's deps.
+This scrip will install any jenkins plugin with it's deps.
+Provide plugin name as the first argument when running the script.
 For more info [link](https://wiki.jenkins-ci.org/display/JENKINS/Jenkins+CLI)

 # Parse git.html